 Carbs of beans won’t make you fat.
 We need carbs to function properly.
 Carbs are the main source of energy for the human body.
 However, beans aren’t suitable for low-carb diets, like keto.
 People on keto should consume less than 50 grams of carbs a day.

 The richest beans in protein are soybeans, though.
-They contain 10 g of protein per 100g.
-Also, white beans, pinto beans, lentils, black beans, chickpeas, and fava beans (7.5g) are great sources of plant-based protein.
+They contain 10 grams of protein per 100g.
+Also, white beans, pinto beans, lentils, black beans, chickpeas, and fava beans are great sources of plant-based protein.

-We need fat to function properly, though.
-Fat is important for a good metabolism.
+We need some fat to function properly and to lose weight, though.
+Fat is important for energy metabolism.
 The best dietary sources of fat are seeds and nuts.
-Better avoid animal-derived foods, like cow’s milk, dairy, and meat, as they’re high in saturated fat, which is dangerous for the heart.
+Soybeans are good sources of fat as well.
+Actually, they’re the only beans high in fat.

 Why is protein in beans good for weight loss?

 - keeps us full for a long time.

-Also, about 30% of protein is burned during digestion!
+- has the highest thermic effect.
+About 30% of protein is burned during digestion!

-Furthermore, the protein in beans is good for maintaining muscle mass while dieting.
+- preserves the muscle mass while dieting.

 On the other hand, all animal-derived foods are complete protein.

 Above all, beans support weight loss, due to their high fiber content.
-In fact, foods high in protein and fiber have the highest satiety effects.
-Beans are both high in protein and fiber.
+In fact, foods high in protein and fiber promote satiety.
+Beans are super filling, as they’re both high in protein and fiber.

-Soy beans (9.2 g per 100g) are the richest beans in fiber.
-Pinto beans (9 g), black beans (8.7g), lentils (7.9 g), chickpeas (7.6 g), and white beans (6.3 g) are pretty high in fiber as well.
+Soybeans are the richest beans in fiber.
+Pinto beans, black beans, lentils, chickpeas, and white beans are pretty high in fiber as well.